SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 2. Created few of the views and iterating on the layout
 3. Working on the diffrent methods for the connection part
 4. Simultaneously working on the database prototype development.

+@ Phani padmanabaha Naidu
+1. Started the login activity in the android studio
+2. Working of the adjusting views and prepare a proper layout